 Deep Render PassesRender passes allow a rendered frame to be further broken down beyond the capabilities of Render Layers.
 Render Passes vary among render engines but typically they allow an image to be separated into its fundamental visual components such as diffuse, ambient, specular, etc.. - Includes render passes for deep image pixels.

-Maximum Depth Samples - When Deep Image Rendering is enabled, this sets the maximum number of depth samples per pixel.
-It is described in more detail in the Deep Image Rendering topic of this manual.
+Maximum Depth Samples - Used when Deep Image Rendering is enabled.
+It sets the maximum number of depth samples per pixel.
+For more details, read the Deep Image Rendering topic in this manual.

-Depth Tolerance - When Deep Image Rendering is enabled, OctaneRender® merges the depth samples whose relative depth difference falls below this value.
-This is covered in the Deep Image Rendering topic of this manual.
+Depth Tolerance - Used when Deep Image Rendering is enabled.
+OctaneRender merges depth samples whose relative depth difference falls below this tolerance value.
+For more information, see the Deep Image Rendering topic in this manual.